kirteshpatel98/RegHub_news_signal_analysis/README.md

 ## Descripton of folders
 ### 1_Exploratoy_Data_Analysis
-General exploration of the dataset.
-Visualization of various metrics including entity regocnition, ... and ...
+General exploration of the dataset and various visualizations.
 ### 2_Data_Preprocessing
 Rule-based labelling of the news articles into one or more of the following categories:
 - legal